amineelkouhen/aws-immersion-day/module3/banko.md

 #### E. Answer Generation
 The LLM processes the question along with the augmented context and responds with a helpful, domain-aware answer.
 For example: “To do X, you need to access your credit card statement via the Statements tab.”

-### 🗂️ Technologies Used
-- Amazon Bedrock + Claude 3.5: Provides embedding generation and LLM capabilities.
-- LangChain: Orchestrates the workflow between user input, embedding, retrieval, and generation.
-- CockroachDB: Stores vector embeddings and serves as a scalable, consistent backend for secure, high-availability vector search.
-- Banko App: Acts as the integration layer between the knowledge base, CRDB, and LLM services.

 ### ✅ Benefits of This Architecture
 - Domain-specific intelligence: Provides accurate, contextual financial answers tailored to user data.